-There has been an explosive growth in exome and whole genome sequencing (WGS) [23] led, in part, by dramatic cost reductions.
-The same is true for genotyping microarrays, which are becoming increasingly denser with various markers while maintaining a relatively stable cost [187].
-With rapid advancements in sequencing technologies [188] and improved haplotype-phasing [189, 190], high-throughput sequencing (HTS) data on the genomes of a diverse number of species are being generated at an unprecedented rate. development of bioinformatics tools for handling these data has been somewhat lagged in response, creating a gap between the massive data being generated, and the ability to fully exploit the biological content of these data.
-Many short read alignment software tools are now available, along with several single nucleotide variants (SNVs) and copy number variant (CNVs) calling algorithms [23].
+There has been an explosive growth in exome and whole genome sequencing (WGS) led, in part, by dramatic cost reductions.
+The same is true for genotyping microarrays, which are becoming increasingly denser with various markers while maintaining a relatively stable cost .
+With rapid advancements in sequencing technologies and haplotype-phasing 211, 212 improved highthroughput sequencing (HTS) data on the genomes of a diverse number of species are being generated at an unprecedented rate.
+The development of bioinformatics tools for handling these data has been somewhat lagged in response, creating a gap between the massive data being generated, and the ability to fully exploit the biological content of these data.
+Many short read alignment software tools are now available, along with several single nucleotide variants (SNVs) and copy number variant (CNVs) calling algorithms .
 However, there is a paucity of methods that can simultaneously handle a large number of genetic variants and annotate their functional impacts (particularly for a human genome, which typically hosts >3 million variants), despite the fact that this is an important task in many sequencing applications.
 Functional interpretation of genetic variants therefore becomes one of the major obstacles to connect sequencing data with biomedical researchers who are willing to embrace the sequencing technology.

-In the medical world, WGS has since led to the discovery of the genetic basis of Miller Syndrome [191] and in another instance, it was used to investigate the genetic basis of Charcot-Marie-Tooth neuropathy [192], alongside a discussion of the 'return of results' [193].
-In 2011, the diagnosis of a pair of twins with dopa (3,4-dihydroxyphenylalanine)-responsive dystonia (DRD; OMIM #128230) and the discovery that they carried compound heterozygous mutations in the SPR gene encoding sepiapterin reductase led to supplementation of 1-dopa therapy with 5-hydroxytryptophan, a serotonin precursor, resulting in clinical improvements in both twins [194].
+In the medical world, WGS has since led to the discovery of the genetic basis of Miller Syndrome and in another instance, it was used to investigate the genetic basis of Charcot-Marie-Tooth neuropathy , alongside a discussion of the 'return of results' .
+In 2011, the diagnosis of a pair of twins with dopa (3,4-dihydroxyphenylalanine)-responsive dystonia (DRD; OMIM #128230) and the discovery that they carried compound heterozygous mutations in the SPR gene encoding sepiapterin reductase led to supplementation of 1-dopa therapy with 5-hydroxytryptophan, a serotonin precursor, resulting in clinical improvements in both twins .

-Despite current technological limitations, mutations are continually being identified in research settings [191, 195-199].
-However, the human genomics community has recognized a number of distinct challenges, including with phenotyping, sample collection, sequencing strategies, bioinformatics analysis, biological validation ofvariant function. clinical interpretation and validity of variant data, and delivery of genomic information to various constituents [23, 200].
-In particular, there is a need for large pedigree sample collection, high-quality sequencing data acquisition, rigorous generation of variant calls, and comprehensive functional annotation of variants [23, 201, 202].
-Empirical estimates seem to suggest that exome sequencing can identify a putative disease variant in only about 10-50% of the cases for which it is applied [23]. and the genetic architecture of neuropsychiatric illness is still largely undefined and controversial [102, 163, 168, 169].
-The sequencing of entire genomes in large families will create a dataset that can be analysed and reanalysed for years to come as new biology and new methods emerge.
+Despite current technological limitations, mutations are continually being identified in research settings213, 217-221.
+However, the human genomics community has recognized a number of distinct challenges, including with phenotyping, sample collection, sequencing strategies, bioinformatics analysis, biological validation of variant function, clinical interpretation and validity of variant data, and delivery of genomic information to various constituents.
+In particular, there is a need for large pedigree sample collection, high-quality sequencing data acquisition, rigorous generation of variant calls, and comprehensive functional annotation of variants 23, 223, 224.
+Empirical estimates seem to suggest that exome sequencing can identify a putative disease variant in only about 10-50% of the cases for which it is applied , and the genetic architecture of most neuropsychiatric illness is still largely undefined and controversial .
+The sequencing of entire genomes in large families will create a dataset that can be analysed and re-analysed for years to come as new biology and new methods emerge.
 The cost of a whole genome will likely decrease much more rapidly in relation to the cost of exome sequencing, given the relatively fixed labor and reagent costs for capturing the exons in the genome.
 Also, there is emerging evidence that exon capture and sequencing only achieves high depth of sequencing coverage in about 90% of the exons, whereas WGS does not involve a capture step and thus obtains better coverage on >95% of all exons in the genome.
-Of course, even the definition of the exome is a moving target, as the research community is constantly annotating and finding new exons not previously discovered [203, 204].
+Of course, even the definition of the exome is a moving target, as the research community is constantly annotating and finding new exons not previously discovered , and therefore WGS is a much more comprehensive way to assess coding and non-coding regions of the genome.